-Skater's Circle is less than a five-minute walk south from The Mall and gets pretty exciting on weekends when hundreds of people meet to roller skate.
-They don't just skate in boring circles, though-many of them dance.
+Skater's Circle is not far from The Mall.
+It's less than a fiveminute walk south.
+Skater's Circle gets pretty exciting on weekends.
+That's when hundreds of people meet to roller skate.
+They don't just skate in boring circles, though.
+Lots of the people dance.
 They come dressed in colorful and interesting outfits and perform all sorts of dance-tastic tricks.
-In-line skaters are welcome, too, but it's really more of an awesome old-school roller disco.
+In-line skaters are welcome, too, but it's really more of an old-school roller disco.
+And it's cool, man.

-If you're a kid (which you are), you might also like the Ancient Playground located on the east side of Central Park, right next to the Met.
+If you're a kid, you might also like the Ancient Playground.
+It's on the east side of Central Park, right next to the Met.
 It has kind of an ancient Egyptian feel to it, even though the playground is constructed of mostly concrete, brick, and metal.

-The Met is short for Metropolitan Museum of Art and is a fantastic place to visit if you like art, which I do.
+The Met is short for Metropolitan Museum of Art.
+It's a fantastic place to visit if you like art, which I do.
 The Met actually has a whole section dedicated to ancient Egypt.
 As a kid, that'll probably be the most interesting part of the museum for you.
 The museum, by the way, is enormous.
 There's a lot to see and you can't really expect to see it all in one day.
 It has mostly older rather than modern art.